NicksterX8/Nova/notepad.md

 Text rendering stuff is fun but idk if it's the best thing to do right now. try make things playable first?

 make method for getting player center maybe

+Instead of start/stop events, have an entity finalization kinda thing Should modifications not take effect until somehting else is done?
+I'm basically reinventing command buffers??
+Either way, the current system kinda sucks!

+I feel like everything i do is super inefficient with component access and stuff idk. like what do for functions